-Premises Licences last indefinitely.
-An annual fee is payable to the Licensing Authority.
+A Premises Licences lasts indefinitely.
+An annual fee is payable to the Licensing Authority to maintain the licence.

-You can download application forms for Premises Licences (conversion or new application) by clicking on the appropriate icon on the right.
+You can download an application form by clicking on the appropriate icon on the right.

 The Act gives local authorities powers to deal with applications for a casino licence (unless the authority has passed a resolution against)